r4hulCorleone/unity-magic-layout/README.md

 ## Features

-- Powerfull & Easy to use, Just install.
+- Powerfull & Easy to Use, Just install.
 <!-- - No dependency. -->

 ## Examples